Skip to main content Skip to main navigation Skip to search

 If you intend to export feeder or slaughter livestock, you must have an approved Exporter Supply Chain Assurance System (ESCAS) in place.

-If you are a new exporter, you may make a joint application for your:
+If you are a new exporter, you may make an application for your livestock export licence online via the Export Service.

 To renew your livestock export licence, you must submit your application between 180 and 120 days before the licence expiry date.